Observation of the pressure effect in simulations of droplets splashing on a dry surface: Theory Method

 In the above equations $t$ is time, $p$ is pressure, $g$ is gravity, $\vec{f}$ is any body force, like the surface tension force, and $\otimes$ is the dyadic product.
 To complete the VOF model, an expression is needed to calculate the surface tension force $\vec{f}_{\txt{st}}$, and the initial and boundary conditions need to be chosen.
 The surface tension force is calculated using the expression \cite{brackbill1992}:

 where $\sigma_{\txt{st}}$ is the surface tension coefficient, and $\kappa$ is the curvature of the interface.

 The computational domain has two different kinds of boundary conditions for each variable; on the bottom there is the impact wall, and on the sides and top there are boundary conditions which allow for the in and out flow of gas.
-As boundary condition for $\alpha$ on the impact wall the Generalized Navier Boundary Condition is used \cite{qian2003,gerbeau2009}.
+As boundary condition for $\alpha$ on the impact wall the Generalized Navier Boundary Condition (GNBC) is used \cite{qian2003,gerbeau2009}.
 With this boundary condition the dynamic contact angle is allowed to vary freely, but a restoring line-tension force is applied at the contact line whenever the dynamic angle deviates from the equilibrium contact angle.
 This restoring force is an additional source term in the Navier-Stokes equations, and has the following form:

 This force is applied on the liquid-gas interface in the first grid cells next to the wall and balances the surface tension force when the dynamic contact angle $\theta$ is equal to $\theta_{0}$.
 In the above equation $\sigma_{\txt{st}}$ is the surface tension coefficient, $h = V/A$, is the mesh height, with $A$ the surface area of the wall in a grid cell, and $V$ its volume, and $\nabla_{\txt{2D}}{\alpha}$ is the gradient of $\alpha$ on the wall.
-More information on the derivation and validation of this boundary condition can be found in Ref. \citep{boelens2015}.
-On the wall the velocity obeys the Navier-slip boundary condition with a slip-length of $\lambda_{\txt{N}} = 1 \si{\nano\m}$.
+More information on the derivation and validation of this boundary condition can be found in Ref. \citep{boelens2016b}.
+On the wall the velocity obeys the Navier-slip boundary condition with a slip length of $\lambda_{\txt{N}} = 1 \si{\nano\m}$.
+While the slip length for the gas phase should be larger than this value, a value of one nanometer is realistic for a contact line.
 For mass conservation, the boundary condition for the pressure enforces both a zero flux and a zero second derivative of the pressure normal to the wall.

 On the other sides of the simulation box the phase parameter, $\alpha$, obeys a Dirichlet fixed-value boundary condition for inflow and a zero-gradient Neumann boundary condition for outflow.
 The Dirichlet fixed value is set to zero, which is equivalent to only allowing gas to flow in.
 For each grid cell next to a side wall the local inflow velocity is calculated from the wall-face normal component of the velocity vector associated with the center of that specific grid cell.
 The boundary condition for the outflow velocity is a zero-gradient Neumann boundary condition.
 The total pressure $p_{0}$ on the side walls is kept constant according to a simplified Bernoulli's equation: